sap-tutorials/Tutorials/tutorials/cp-mobile-cards-create-sales-push/cp-mobile-cards-create-sales-push.md

 [OPTION END]

-**Congratulations!** You have completed this tutorial.
+You have completed this tutorial.
 Web Page Matching Cards appear only when they are pushed to the device.
 Thus, you can now **either terminate the app or send it to background**, and proceed to the next tutorial in the mission.

 [DONE]
 [ACCORDION-END]